Thank you for your interest in our graduate degree programs. Applications are now open.

 MS in Health Policy and Economics

-Students applying to the MS in Health Policy and Economics program should have a bachelor's degree from an accredited college or university with a strong GPA, leadership skills, and great communication skills.
-Standardized test scores are not required for our program, however some students do elect to take the GRE and GMAT exams.
+Students applying to the MS in Health Policy and Economics program should have a bachelor's degree from an accredited college or university with a strong GPA, along with demonstrated leadership and communication skills.
+Standardized test scores are not required for our program, though some applicants do elect to take the GRE and GMAT exams.

 Certificate Program